 A property is the investment of a lifetime for most people.
 It requires that you take all measures to ensure that it is properly maintained.
-It also requires that you take a proper look at any property that you are thinking of buying by making use of pest and building inspections.
+It also requires that you take a proper look at any property that you are thinking of buying by making use of pre-purchase pest and building inspections.

 Maintaining any property or home is often a challenge and requires you to keep your home free of clutter, in the best of the condition and also free of any pests.
 Pests can affect the structure of the property especially those that are of wood.
 Termites and cockroaches can lurk around every corner and if not checked will lead to the steady deterioration of the structure.
 Periodic pest inspections can go a long way in preventing this from happening.